Another Redis Desktop Manager (ARDM) Alternative for iPhone: CacheDeck

 Feature comparison: CacheDeck vs ARDM

-CacheDeck is not trying to be ARDM on a phone.
-It is solving a different, narrower problem: getting to Redis from an iPhone, on demand, without touching a laptop.
-The feature set is intentionally focused on what matters during an incident (browse keys, check TTLs, run a targeted command, see whether memory is spiking), not on the full analytical depth you get from a desktop tool.
+CacheDeck solves a narrower problem: getting to Redis from an iPhone, on demand, without touching a laptop.
+The feature set covers what you reach for during an incident, such as browsing keys, checking TTLs, running a targeted command, and seeing whether memory is spiking.
+The full analytical depth stays on the desktop.

-If you have ARDM open on your Mac during the day and carry an iPhone on-call at night, CacheDeck is the companion for the hours when ARDM is not reachable.
+If you have ARDM open on your Mac during the day and carry an iPhone on-call at night, the two cover different hours of the same day.

 Redis is a registered trademark of Redis Ltd. CacheDeck is not affiliated with Redis Ltd. “Another Redis Desktop Manager” (ARDM) is an open-source project maintained independently; CacheDeck is not affiliated with the ARDM project or its maintainers.